-Note: You stipulate the development environment that is used when clicking on Open Add-In Editor in the zenon settings in the Add-Ins tab.
+Note: You define the development environment that is used when clicking on Open add-In editor in the zenon settings of the Extras menu under Settings... in the Add-Ins tab.

-3.4.1 Basics
+3 4 1 Basics

 There are different Extensions available for the zenon Editor and zenon Runtime.
 Depending on the application, a corresponding Extension can be selected.